SaaS is an increasingly growing industry; which means there are tons of newbies to the whole concept.

 25-50 Full-Time Workers

 At this size, you have room for (and require) more hands-on, operational people to get things done on a daily, weekly, or monthly basis.
-These new hires still fit into the three broad categories of sales and marketing, product and technology, and admin and processes, but they have specialized tasks and responsibilities, identifiable by titles such as Marketing Manager, Sales Manager, What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome….
-Manager, Product Development Manager, Admin/Accounting Manager, etc.
+These new hires still fit into the three broad categories of sales and marketing, product and technology, and admin and processes, but they have specialized tasks and responsibilities, identifiable by titles such as Marketing Manager, Sales Manager, Customer Success Manager, Product Development Manager, Admin/Accounting Manager, etc.

 When you start nearing the 50-60 worker range, you can start thinking about introducing C-suite executive roles such as CTO, CMO, COO, and CFO.